Monday, November 11, 2013

 Facts

 Before going into the acting profession, Ewen worked as a farmer, a dock labourer, a door to door salesman, a timber mill worker and a journalist.
-His wife was actor Vicki Woolf.
+His wife for five years was actor Vicki Woolf.

 Career highlights